Xing-CHEN18/Xing-CHEN18.github.io/_posts/2022-10-23-know-how:-Git-usage.md

 3. To push the current branch and set the remote as upstream.
 > $ git push --set-upstream origin main

+## Push git cloned repository to your own on GitHub:

+1. First you need to remove the remote repository associated using git remote rm origin
+> $ git remote rm origin

+2. Then creat your own repository and do the above procedures.

 References:
 - [https://docs.github.com/en/get-started/quickstart/contributing-to-projects](https://docs.github.com/en/get-started/quickstart/contributing-to-projects)